informatics-isi-edu/facebase-docs/docs/_docs/submitting-advanced/Deriva-Clients.md

 permalink: /docs/Deriva-Clients/
 ---

+These instructions are a supplement to the [documentation for uploading files to FaceBase](../Upload-Files/).

 The DERIVA client tools are used for authenticating to the FaceBase server, bulk uploading of data, and bulk downloading of data.
 We provide both graphical desktop clients and command-line interface clients.

 - DERIVA Client Tools
     - `DERIVA-Auth`: a desktop client for establishing an authentication token.